AutomationSolutionz/automationsolutionz.github.io/docs/how-tos/how-to-create-test-cases.md

 ---
-id: how-to-create-a-test-case
+id: how-to-create-test-cases
-title: How to create a Test Case
+title: How to create Test Cases
 ---

 ## Description